Do you know what nitrogen is? If not, it’s definitely worth learning about! Nitrogen is in the air we breathe, and it’s found in all living things.

 Nitrogen is found in stars, plants, animals, and even our own DNA.
 Although we usually think of the air we breathe as only oxygen, it is actually 78% nitrogen.

 Before 1674, people thought that air was one single element.
 Then a physician named John Mayow demonstrated that air is made up of different substances.

 Other scientists built on Mayow’s work, and the credit for discovering nitrogen usually goes to Daniel Rutherford, who separated nitrogen from air in 1772.

-Chaptal called the gas nitrogen because he discovered through an experiment that it was part of a chemical compound then called niter.
+Chaptal called the gas nitrogen, because he discovered through an experiment that it was part of a chemical compound which was then called niter.

 Nitrogen is used in fertilizer to help plants grow.
 Using too much fertilizer with nitrogen is bad for the planet, however.
 It can pollute air and water, and too much nitrous oxide can cause acid rain.

 Stainless steel is made using nitrogen, and stainless steel is then used in the construction of buildings and a wide variety of items, including medical equipment, silverware, and furniture.